 Medications used to treat abnormal heart murmurs

-Water pills work by removing excess fluid from the body and are often used to treat conditions like high blood pressure, that are known to exacerbate heart murmurs.
+Water pills work by removing excess fluid from the body and are often used to treat conditions like high blood pressure, which are known to exacerbate heart murmurs.

 Angiotensin-converting enzyme (ACE) inhibitors